Compare

 Vendor lock-in

-Many services are powerful but can become deeply tied to AWS-specific workflows and APIs.
+Many services are powerful but become tightly coupled to AWS-specific APIs, IAM patterns, and workflows.
+Migrating a mature AWS workload is non-trivial.

 When AWS is better

-AWS is the stronger choice when breadth matters most.
+AWS is the stronger choice when breadth and ecosystem depth matter most.

-AWS is hard to beat if you need many specialized managed services across data, analytics, enterprise integrations, AI services, security tooling, and global cloud products.
+AWS is hard to beat if you need specialised managed services across data, analytics, enterprise integrations, AI, security tooling, and global cloud products all from one provider.

 You are building inside the AWS ecosystem

-If your product depends on AWS-native services and workflows, staying inside AWS may reduce integration friction.
+If your product depends on AWS-native services like Bedrock, SQS, Kinesis, or DynamoDB, staying inside AWS reduces integration friction and keeps latency low.

-Large companies often choose AWS because it fits enterprise buying, governance, compliance, and organizational processes.
+Large companies often choose AWS because it fits enterprise buying, governance, SOC2, FedRAMP, and organisational procurement processes that smaller providers may not support.

 When redu.cloud is better